ariblake/Blake_A_Strong_H_RokuFlashback/README.md

 Open the project through your localhost.
 Username is 'ari' or 'hillary' and the respective passwords are '123' and 'password'.

+## Important Information
+If viewing on Mac, under connect.php, make sure to make the private password 'root'.

+If viewing on Windows, under connect.php, make sure to have the private password section blank.

 ## License
 This project is licensed under the terms of the MIT license.